abrudz/QuadRS/README.md

  - `⍵O` is shorthand for `⍵.Offsets`
  - `⍵L` is shorthand for `⍵.Lengths`
  - `⍵N` is shorthand for `⍵.Names`

+The result of the transformation function will be formatted and raveled before returning the result to ⎕R or ⎕S.

 See [the documention](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) under **Transformation Function** for details.

 ### Input
 This is the input document – the data which is to be modified.
 Leave this blank for programs that produce output without input.

 ### Arguments
 This field accepts the options (using `⍠`) to apply, as follows:

  - `g` is shorthand for `'Greedy' 0`;
  - `i` is shorthand for `'IC' 1`